 Jose Chavez – who has owned and operated Chavez Landscaping and Concrete (opens in new tab) in the greater Santa Rosa, California area since 1995 – says backyard landscaping costs are based on the customer's needs and the materials associated with those needs.

-'The materials are a big part in why the cost is so high,' he says, pointing out that it's not just the hard landscaping but 'extras', such as outdoor speakers, outdoor lighting, and swimming pools, that add to the costs dramatically.
+'The materials are a big part in why the cost is so high,' he says, pointing out that it's not just the hard landscaping but extras, such as outdoor speakers, integrated lighting and luxury pool ideas, that add to the costs dramatically.

 Include shipping costs

-With many materials now being imported from retailers in India, Singapore and other countries, the cost for the consumer is also modified to account for shipping – and this is something to ensure you budget for when adding up landscaping costs.
+With many materials now being imported from retailers in India, Singapore and other countries, the cost for the consumer is also modified to account for shipping – and this is something you should incorporate into your budget when planning how to landscape a backyard.

-According to Home Guide’s 2021 estimates, that could lead to new landscaping installation to cost anywhere from $3,000 to $15,950, depending on the yard size and amenities.
+According to Home Guide’s 2021 (opens in new tab) estimates, that could lead to new landscaping installation costing anywhere from $3,000 to $15,950, depending on the yard size and amenities.